FuelLabs/sway/docs/book/src/reference/attributes.md

 Line doc comments beginning with exactly three slashes `///`, are interpreted as a special syntax for doc attributes.
 That is, they are equivalent to writing `#[doc("...")]` around the body of the comment, i.e., `/// Foo` turns into `#[doc("Foo")]`

+Line comments beginning with `//!` are doc comments that apply to the module of the source file they are in.
+That is, they are equivalent to writing `#![doc("...")]` around the body of the comment. `//!` module level doc comments should be at the top of Sway files.

 Documentation can be generated from doc attributes using `forc doc`.

 ## Inline